 Starting with Samsung’s newly-launched foldable smartphones, WhatsApp will now let you securely transfer your chat history should you jump from iOS to Android.
 While it’s not something most people will want to do most of the time, it’s nice to know that now you can.

 The new feature was announced today at Samsung’s launch event, and leading the way are transfers from iOS to Android on the newly launched Galaxy Z Fold 3 and Galaxy Z Flip 3.
 The new transfer capabilities include conversations, photos, and voice memos.
 The company says that other Samsung phones running Android 10 will come on board in a matter of weeks, but did not supply a specific timetable.
-Eventually, the feature will cover all transfers between iOS and Android phones, regardless of brand, but no other details were released.
+Eventually, the feature will cover all transfers between iOS and

 The new feature solves a longstanding issue for users: That it’s never been officially possible to transfer chat history between mobile operating systems.
 If you reside in the Apple ecosystem, WhatsApp’s cloud backups are stored in iCloud; if you’re on an Android device, your backups go to Google Drive, and never before have the two been able to share a common ground.
 That’s about to change, and you’ll need a Lightning to USB-C cable to get it done.
 Even then, all may not be perfect.
 If you’re a historical platform hopper and have separate cloud backups, the new transfer feature won’t merge them into a single chat history.